doctorandrewbrown/wp-temperature-block/README.md

 # Wordpress Centigrade to Fahrenheit Temperature Conversion Block Plugin
 - Make a directory to hold plugin in ```wp-content/plugins```
-- Be carefull with naming as maybe an issue with hyphenated plugin names(?)
+- Be carefull with naming as maybe an issue with hyphenated plugin names working (css) with classic themes(?)
 - To create block (substitute ```<block-name>``` ).
 DO NOT run this command twice or you will re-initialize and lose your work.
 ```bash
 npx @wordpress/create-block@latest <block-name> --variant dynamic --target-dir .